 Scope

-This Recommendation describes the framework of Internet speed quality measurement which can be established at the national or international level, providing customers of the existing telecom operator’s networks the possibility to estimate the access speed to the Internet and to the Internet resources.
+This Recommendation describes the framework of Internet speed quality measurement which can be established at the national or international level, providing customers of the existing telecom operator’s networks the possibility to estimate the access speed to the Internet.

 This Recommendation describes test framework for Internet speed measurement, it was therefore designed targeting the end users of the fixed and mobile networks for the assessment of the Internet speed connection.
-Also it may be used by Regulators/Operators for the assessment of the Internet speed connection at the national level.
-The framework will support providing transparent, trust-based measurement results which can be used by all ICT players (e.g. user, regulator, operator, ISP, etc.).

-The recommendation provides the architecture of the measurement framework, measurement parameters and measurement procedure which should be used on the fixed and mobile operators to estimate the access speed to the Internet resources.
+The recommendation provides the architecture of the measurement framework, which should be used on the fixed and mobile operators to estimate the access speed to the Internet resources.

 The requirements for the measurement algorithm are a subject of a separate ITU-T Recommendation.